Fellowships and funding

 - Bring a strong passion for research and has some research experience as an undergraduate and/or other significant industry or leadership activities

-- Each year the Ira A. Fulton Schools of Engineering award $60,000 in Fulton Fellowships to incoming Ph.D. students and more than $750,000 in University Graduate Fellowships (block grants) to Ph.D. students.
+- Each year the Ira A. Fulton Schools of Engineering award $90,000 in Fulton Fellowships to incoming Ph.D. students (domestic and international) and more than $750,000 in University Graduate Fellowships (block grants) to Ph.D. students (domestic and international).

 - Darryl E. Metzger Memorial Fellowship: This fellowship is awarded annually to full-time graduate students in mechanical or aerospace engineering who have a minimum ASU GPA of 3.0 and are doing research on the broadly defined turbomachinery area.